jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/7_hist_weights/task.md

 Modify your previous histogram to show probabilities instead of counts.
 Keep all other parameters the same.

 Use the hidden `get_weights` function to calculate the weights for a dataset filtered by publisher and global sales.
-If you want to calculate the weights yourself, refer to the corresponding hint below.
+If you want to calculate the weights manually, refer to the corresponding hint below.

 ## Hints